IoTKETI/Mobius/README.md

 oneM2M IoT Server Platform
 ## Introduction
 Mobius is the open source IoT server platform based on the oneM2M (http://www.oneM2M.org) standard.
 As oneM2M specifies, Mobius provides common services functions (e.g. registration, data management, subscription/notification, security) as middleware to IoT applications of different service domains.
 Not just oneM2M devices, but also non-oneM2M devices (i.e. by oneM2M interworking specifications and OCEAN TAS) can connect to Mobius.
-## System stucture
+## System Stucture
-In oneM2M architecture, Mobius implements the IN-CSE which is the cloud/server in the infrastructure domain.
+In oneM2M architecture, Mobius implements the IN-CSE which is the cloud server in the infrastructure domain.
 IoT applications communicate with field domain IoT gateways/devices via Mobius.
-In oneM2M system stucture, the Mobius is a kind of IN-CSE as high level server platform exist in network.
-It handles all of the oneM2M data requests and performs serialization and deserialization of the resource data.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/29790334/28245360-a2221606-6a3f-11e7-8330-ba48787133a6.png" width="800"/>
 </div>

 ## Connectivity Stucture
-In IoT concept, Things are all the gadgets around your life and provide a special function for user.
-But they need "&Cube" that is a kind of software for helping these things communicate with cloud server just like Mobius.
-In another side, IoT application monitor or control these things through the Open API that Mobius provide it.
+To enable Internet of Things, things are connected to &Cube via TAS (Thing Adaptation Software), then &Cube communicate with Mobius over oneM2M standard APIs.
+Also IoT applications use oneM2M standard APIs to retrieve thing data control things of Mobius.

 <div align="center">
 <img src="https://user-images.githubusercontent.com/29790334/28245372-e7584524-6a3f-11e7-8628-16bfee65430b.png" width="800"/>